 Jewellery history courses

 The following links are to organisations that run courses on the history of jewellery fairly regularly.
-They are all based in London, UK.
+They are mainly based in London, UK.
 If you know of any other organisations whch should be listed, please let us know here.
 The Society of Jewellery Historians does not endorse any of the courses listed below, of course, but welcomes any comments from members.

 London